North-west Kalahari & Panhandle

 Excursions in North-west Kalahari & Panhandle

-Optional extra day-drips and excursions possible whilst your staying within North-west Kalahari & Panhandle.
-Talk to us: these are usually best arranged before you go.
+Optional, extra day-trips and excursions that are possible while you’re staying in North-west Kalahari & Panhandle.
+Talk to us: these excursions are usually best arranged before you go.

 Helicopter Flight - Botswana